 Previous to this series, a few of my other posts touched on healthy fats:

 Omega 3s: Americans need more of them, plain and simple.
 Read up on health benefits plus the scoop on salmon and flax, two big ways to increase your omega 3s.

-- How to Buy Safe Salmon: Give it a skim if you’re going to increase your omega-3s with salmon.
+- How to Season Fish: Give it a skim if you’re going to increase your omega-3s.

 - How to Use and Store Flax Safely: Again, skim it if you use it (or want to learn how).